Cities > Tokyo > 7 Things Tourists Do in Tokyo That You Should Do Also...

 - Golden Gai: Technically part of Kabukicho, Golden Gai is one block with six narrow alleys holding hundreds of tiny bars, many of which can accommodate only a handful of people at a time.
 It's one of the few parts of Shinjuku that survived both WWII and subsequent redevelopment.
 The alleys are grimy and the entire block looks like a fire hazard, but it's definitely distinctive.

-A complete directory of bars in Golden Gai — and even a map — is available in Japanese, but not all of these places will be welcoming to foreigners.
+A directory of bars in Golden Gai — complete with a map — is available in Japanese, but not all of these places will be welcoming to foreigners.
 The general rule of thumb for Golden Gai is that if the door is open and there is an English sign and menu, foreigners are welcome.
 If the door is closed and it doesn't look welcoming, it isn't.
-The more Japanese you speak, the more options you will have, of course; but three interesting bars known to welcome gaijin include Albatross, which has a cool 1920s vibe; Jetée, which is centered around vintage French cinema; and NaNa, which plays Flamenco.
+The more Japanese you speak, the more options you will have, of course; but three interesting bars known to welcome gaijin include Albatross, which has a cool 1920s vibe; La Jetée, which is centered around vintage French cinema; and NaNa, which plays Flamenco.
 Basically every bar has its own theme, and as you can tell, the themes can be widely varying and surprising.

 In Kabukicho and Golden Gai alike — as well as elsewhere in Tokyo — drinking commonly can be complicated (although it tends to be simpler and more "Western" in Roppongi).
 In addition to the cost of drinks, naturally; there may be a cover charge or a table or seat charge, there may be drink minimums, there may be time limits or time bonuses or penalties, and some bars simply will not accept foreigners or at least foreigners who do not speak Japanese.
 Some places may not accept foreigners because they're up to no good (or they think you are up to no good).
 However, it is at least equally likely that they think trying to explain the system is too complicated and they do not want any potential misunderstandings or disputes.
 Japanese people tend to dislike conflict.
 If you're rejected, try not to take it personally.
 You always can learn some Japanese and try again.